altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "Still in Romania: now If you'll excuse me."
 ~After Flanagan left the room for the center door, Martha asked:~ "Relux?"
-"A hivemind - three people sharing three bodies."
+"Name of a hivemind - three people sharing three bodies."
 ~Martha paused.~
 "Can anyone do that?"
 *Felix raised his hand and shook it noncommitally.*